Artful Homemaking

 Easy Sourdough Tortillas Recipe

-It’s perfect for a newer sourdough starter, because the tortillas don’t require as much rising power since they’re more of a flat bread.
+This recipe is so easy!
+This is one of the first recipes I learned how to make with my sourdough starter, years ago.
+It’s perfect for a newer sourdough starter, because like sourdough crackers, the tortillas don’t require as much rising power since they’re more of a flat bread.

 Sourdough Tortillas Recipe Notes